Unboxed-Software/solana-course/content/token22-on-chain.md

 user_entry.last_staked = Clock::get().unwrap().unix_timestamp;
 ```

-To do this, we simply deserialize the `pool_state` and `user_entry` accounts as mutable and increase the `pool_state.amount` and `user_enry.balance` by the `stake_amount` using `checked_add()`. `CheckedAdd` is a rust feature that allows you to safely perform mathematical operations without worrying about buffer overflow. `checked_add()` adds two numbers, checking for overflow.
-If overflow happens, `None` is returned.

-// TODO: implement overflow error on checked_add in the code.

-After updating the respecitive balances, we also update the `user_entry.last_staked` field with the current unix timestamp from the `Clock`.
+After updating the respective balances, we also update the `user_entry.last_staked` field with the current unix timestamp from the `Clock`.
 This is just meant to keep track of the most recent time a specific user staked tokens.

-Ok that was a lot and we covered some new stuff, so feel free to go back through and make sure it all makes sense.
+Now that was a lot and we covered some new stuff, so feel free to go back through and make sure it all makes sense.
 Check out all of the external resources that are linked for any of the new topics.
-Once you're ready to move on, save your work and verify the program still builds.
+Once you're ready to move on, save your work and verify the program still builds!

 ### 10. `unstake` Instruction

 Lastly, the `unstake` transaction will be pretty similar to the `stake` transaction.
-We'll need to transfer tokens out of the stake pool to the user and this is when the user will receive their staking rewards.
+We'll need to transfer tokens out of the stake pool to the user, this is also when the user will receive their staking rewards.
 Their staking rewards will be minted to the user in this same transaction.
-Something to note, we are not going to allow the user to determine how many tokens are unstaked, we will simply unstake all of the tokens that they currently have staked.
-Additionally, we arenot going to implement a full algorithm to determine how many reward tokens they have accrued.
+Something to note here, we are not going to allow the user to determine how many tokens are unstaked, we will simply unstake all of the tokens that they currently have staked.
+Additionally, we are not going to implement a very realistic algorithm to determine how many reward tokens they have accrued.
 We'll simply take their stake balance and multiply by 10 to get the amount of reward tokens to mint them.
+We do this again to simplify the program and remain focused on the goal of the lesson, Token22!

 The account structure will be very similar to the `stake` instruction, but there are a few differences.
 We'll need